shrijitmore/passkey-lazorkit-demo/docs/tutorials/tutorial-1-passkey-wallet.md

 # Tutorial 1: Creating a Passkey-Based Wallet with LazorKit

+**Say goodbye to seed phrases!** In this tutorial, you'll build a Solana wallet that uses Face ID, Touch ID, or Windows Hello—no passwords, no seed phrases, just you.

-This tutorial will guide you through integrating LazorKit to create a passkey-based Solana wallet.
-By the end, users will be able to connect their wallet using biometric authentication (Face ID, Touch ID, or Windows Hello) without managing seed phrases.
+By the end, your users will be able to connect their wallet with a simple biometric approval.
+It's that easy.

-> **Reference**: Based on [LazorKit Getting Started Guide](https://docs.lazorkit.com/react-sdk/getting-started) and [useWallet API](https://docs.lazorkit.com/react-sdk/use-wallet)
+> 📚 **Reference**: Based on [LazorKit Getting Started Guide](https://docs.lazorkit.com/react-sdk/getting-started) and [useWallet API](https://docs.lazorkit.com/react-sdk/use-wallet)

+## 🎯 What You'll Build

+A complete passkey-based wallet connection that:
+- ✅ Uses biometric authentication (Face ID, Touch ID, Windows Hello)
+- ✅ Creates a smart wallet automatically
+- ✅ Handles errors gracefully
+- ✅ Works across devices (if passkey is synced)

-## Prerequisites
+## 📋 Prerequisites

+Before we start, make sure you have:
-- Node.js 18+ installed
+- **Node.js 18+** installed
-- Basic knowledge of React and Next.js
+- **Basic React/Next.js knowledge** (you've built a component or two)
-- A modern browser with WebAuthn support (Chrome, Safari, Edge)
+- **A modern browser** with WebAuthn support (Chrome, Safari, Edge, Firefox)

+> **💡 Don't have these?** No worries—install Node.js from [nodejs.org](https://nodejs.org) and you're good to go!

-## What You'll Learn
+## 🎓 What You'll Learn

+By the end of this tutorial, you'll know:
-- How to install and configure LazorKit
+- How to install and configure LazorKit (it's easier than you think!)
-- How to set up the LazorKit Provider
+- How to set up the LazorKit Provider (the foundation of everything)
-- How to implement passkey-based wallet connection
+- How to implement passkey-based wallet connection (the magic happens here)
-- How to handle wallet state and errors
+- How to handle wallet state and errors (the boring but essential stuff)
-- Understanding Smart Wallets (PDAs)
+- Understanding Smart Wallets (PDAs) - what makes this all possible

 ## Step 1: Install Dependencies

-Install the required packages as shown in the [official documentation](https://docs.lazorkit.com/react-sdk/getting-started#1-installation):
+**Let's get started!** First, install the LazorKit SDK and Solana Web3.js:

 ```bash
 npm install @lazorkit/wallet @solana/web3.js
 ```

-**Note**: The documentation also mentions `@coral-xyz/anchor` for Anchor program interactions, but it's optional for basic wallet operations.
-This repository uses `@lazorkit/wallet` and `@solana/web3.js` as shown in `package.json`.
+That's it!
+Just two packages.

+> **💡 Note**: You might see `@coral-xyz/anchor` mentioned in some docs—that's only needed if you're interacting with Anchor programs.
+For basic wallet operations, you only need these two packages.

-## Step 2: Polyfills for Next.js (If Needed)
+## Step 2: Polyfills for Next.js (Usually Not Needed)

-According to the [LazorKit documentation](https://docs.lazorkit.com/react-sdk/getting-started#nextjs), Next.js usually handles module resolution, but if you encounter `Buffer` errors, add this to your `layout.tsx` or provider:
+**Good news:** Next.js usually handles this automatically!
+But if you encounter `Buffer is not defined` errors, add this to your `layout.tsx` or provider:

 ```typescript
 // layout.tsx or providers.tsx